 DIY Halloween Pumpkin Tank

 Since the helium tank can last for years, you can reuse the Halloween pumpkin tanks for each Halloween.
-Besides adding a whole new look to your Halloween, you’ll get noticed for your thoughtful creativity.
+Besides adding a new look to your Halloween, you’ll get noticed for your thoughtful creativity.

 Minion Helium Tanks

-Once you have the toddler shoes on, you can place the little minion in the making on its shoes and use the tin cans to create its spectacles.
+Once you have the toddler shoes on, you can place the little minion in making its shoes and use the tin cans to create its spectacles.
 Once you’ve found the right place to fit the goggles, use the epoxy glue to set them in place.